Prev

 Out for a bike ride with the boys

-Grove Ave Western Springs
+Grove Ave, Western Springs

-Grove Ave Western Springs.
 The house that Thomas Ford built for his wife Edith and young sons.
 Lived here 1910 to 1920.

 A Sunday drive in the family's Model T